Cardiac Sarcoma

 Advances in diagnostic techniques have facilitated accurate, noninvasive assessment of cardiac sarcomas.[16]

-More than 75% of patients with cardiac sarcomas have abnormalities that are generally nonspecific on ECGs.
+More than 75% of patients with cardiac sarcomas have electrocardiography (ECG) abnormalities.
+These are generally nonspecifi, as follows:

 Procedures